jimmyjbling/UNCfold/readme.md

-# UNCfold
+# ClusterFold
 -----------------

-UNCfold is a collection of shell/python scripts that allow you to quickly install and run Deepmind's [Alphafold](https://github.com/deepmind/alphafold) model on the UNClongleaf cluster (although any slurm managed cluster should also be able to work with this script).
+ClusterFold (cfold) is a collection of shell/python scripts that allow you to quickly install and run Deepmind's [Alphafold](https://github.com/deepmind/alphafold) model on the UNC longleaf cluster (although any slurm managed cluster should also be able to work with this script).

 Normally, the orginal alphafold setup can take a long time to run for medium sized protiens (500-700 residues).
 Thanks to the work done by the team behind [ColabFold](https://github.com/sokrypton/ColabFold), some ways to speed up alphafold can be implemnted to make runs faster.
 This collection implements both versions, the full orginal alphafold and alphafold with some of the tricks from colabfold.
 The difference between these two versions can be seen below: